-No. Buddhism doesn't believe in God.
+No!
+Buddhism doesn't believe in God.
 There're several reasons for this.
 The Buddha believed that religious ideas and especially the god-idea have their origin in fear.
 Gripped by fear men go to the sacred mountains, sacred groves, sacred trees, and shrines.
-Selfish Reasons Primitive humans lived in a dangerous and hostile world full with the fear … Continue reading Does Buddhism Believe in God?
+Selfish Reasons Primitive humans lived in a dangerous and hostile world full of the fear … Continue reading Does Buddhism Believe in God?

 Often, we hear the sentence I'M PROUD OF YOU or I FEEL SO PROUD, don't we?
 Although the dictionary meaning of pride is to feel deep pleasure or satisfaction as a result of own achievements, it's misleading and half.
 There's more to the meaning.
 Means, there're more layers and hidden vibrations attached with this word and I … Continue reading Pride: One of the Greatest Sins